wired87/firecode/README.md

 # ADD_CODE_GRAPH
  use ast: identify all present datatypes in each file -> extract and classify all content -> add_node for each with the parent=[parent file-node] and type=datatype(class, def, comment) ´, embed datatype (class/method etc) (only node keys wrapped inside dict(embedding(364dim), nid, t, type, code)
 - collect all packages specified in r.txt -> add_node(dict(nid, package instance, embed description)
-- scan each datatype for sub modules/classes/functions/motheds/packages used from outer space -> link logical to destination(e.g. method A defines a class inside from external) -> add_edge with rel="uses" - classify directions (seppare between imports or imported)
+- scan each datatype for sub modules/classes/functions/motheds/packages used from outer space -> link logical to destination(e.g. method A defines a class inside from external) -> add_edge with rel="uses" - classify directions (seppare between imports or imported) -> nx.link_node_data & pyvis render -> save files (json & html) in root

 # Graph Engine
 - - create nx.MiltiDiGraph